 06 of 09

 Considering a small to medium dog for your new easygoing companion?
 Westies make excellent pets and are very easy to care for.
 Westies are usually about 13 to 20 pounds in size and moderately energetic.
-They are gentle and

 The Westie requires some grooming but does not need to be trimmed the way many of the other "little white dogs" do.
 Many people choose to hand-strip the coat of this breed (pluck the dead hairs) while others just brush regularly to keep the coat healthy.
 Most Westies are easy to train and relatively healthy.